defaultnamehere/cookie_crimes/README.md

 ## Features
 * Prints all Chrome cookies in sweet sweet JSON
 * Works without root or the user's password
-* Works on Windows, Linux, and macOS
+* Works on Windows, Linux, macOS
+* Actually also works on the Microsoft Edge browser
 * Get cookies fom any Chrome Profile
 * Never leaves you on read
 * Cooks a mean lasagna